If you have any questions about how the game is played, don’t hesitate to ask your host. That’s what they are there for.

 - Picture Round: which requires you to identify 10 pictures based on a theme.

-- Music Round: identify the title and artist for 10 different song and then, as a bonus, the theme of all 10 songs.
+- Music Round: identify the title and artist for 10 different songs and then, as a bonus, the theme of all 10 songs.

-Question rounds: Question 1 is worth 1 point, question 2 is worth 2 points...
-Get it?
+Question rounds: Question 1 is worth 1 point, question 2 is worth 2 points, so on and so forth.
 This means that each question round has a maximum score of 55 points.
-Go ahead...
-Do the math, we'll wait.

-Incorrect answers: If you have no idea what an answer, then take a guess, incorrect guesses cannot hurt you in the first 10 questions of a round.
+Incorrect answers: If you have no idea the answer to the question, then take a guess, incorrect guesses cannot hurt you in the first 10 questions of a round.